 Note that the form also asks you to identify non-defect issues, for example whether the home is under any restrictions from a homeowners' association, or whether the home is located in a flood zone or in a historic district (which would limit potential renovations).

 Study each of these disclosures carefully before answering, and check with your real estate agent or attorney if you are uncertain how to answer.

 You won't be asked about everything.
-For example, the Maryland disclosure form doesn't ask you to disclose anything about past occupants of the property--whether someone living there had HIV or AIDS, or whether the property was the scene of a crime, death, or suicide.
-(These come from explicit exclusions in Maryland law, at § 2-120 of the Real Property Code.)
-If buyers ask about such issues, you cannot lie; but you can say that you are not able to answer.
-(Just be aware that buyers have Google at their disposal.)
+The Maryland disclosure form intentionally doesn't ask you to disclose information about past occupants of the property: whether someone living there had HIV or AIDS, or whether the property was the scene of a crime, death (accidental or natural), felony, or suicide.
+These exclusions are at § 2-120 of the Real Property Code.

-At first, all of this may seem to be a tremendous burden.
-Why would your elected representatives in Annapolis make it harder for you to sell your home by leading buyers straight to the problems with it, latent or otherwise?
+At first, all of this might seem to be a tremendous burden.
+Why would your elected representatives in Annapolis make it harder for you to sell your home by leading buyers straight to its problems?

-While it is true that your disclosure may result in a lower purchase price, the legislature is actually doing you a favor: If you disclose a known defect, the purchaser cannot turn around months after the transaction has closed and sue you for fraud or misrepresentation.
-Indeed, the disclosure form will insulate you from this sort of liability, which could otherwise cause legal fees and headaches long after you wish that you could move on.
+While it is true that your disclosure could result in a lower purchase price, the legislature is actually doing you a favor: If you disclose a known defect, the purchaser cannot turn around months after the transaction has closed and sue you for fraud or misrepresentation.
+Indeed, the disclosure form will insulate you from this sort of liability, which could otherwise cause legal fees and headaches long after you've moved on.